Skip to content

 Start here for the verified theme facts, scope, and documentation map for Epiktetos.

 Epiktetos is a WordPress block theme for an editorial blog experience.
-It combines Full Site Editing templates with PHP-rendered shortcodes for the homepage, archives, single posts, reader features, theme settings, and SEO output.
+It combines Full Site Editing templates with PHP-rendered shortcodes for the homepage, archives, single posts, reader features, Article Voiceover, theme settings, SEO output, and bundled Sample Content.

 Canonical route